-When interviewing Josiah, his passion for design and continuous self-improvement was fascinating to me, and I’m sure today won’t be the last time you read about him.
+When interviewing Josiah, his passion for design and continuous self-improvement was fascinating to us, and we’re sure today won’t be the last time you read about him.

 Josiah’s design abilities and creativity are undeniable and we suggest you check out his store to see for yourself.

 If you’re interested in seeing Josiah in action, check out the video below – highly recommended!

 Tell us about yourself

 I’m 31 years old, and I freelance as a full-time branding and logo designer.
 I live in the Canadian prairies with a beautiful wife (who also is a designer), our 2-year-old boy and a 7-month old girl.